 In this the latest instalment of a look at the British landscape I thought we would have something totally different.
-Churches, Chapels and Crosses but still set within the landscape.
+British Churches, Chapels and Crosses but set within the landscape.

 On all my travels around the British Isles, I don’t recall seeing another church or chapel in such an unusual location.
 It is to be found on a small tidal island called Cribinau located off the west coast of Anglesey in North Wales and close to the village of Aberffraw.
 Also known as Llangwyfan the church can be reached on foot at low tide.
 Old maps show the church standing on the mainland of Anglesey but erosion by the sea of the boulder clay cliffs has since separated the church from the mainland.

 For our next location, we visit Romney Marsh, Kent on the south-east corner of England.

 Fairfield Church is dedicated to St Thomas a Becket.
 It is said that an Archbishop of Canterbury was journeying across the dangerous Romney Marsh when he fell into one of the many ditches.
 He prayed to St.Thomas, as he came up for the second time, for a miracle to save him from a watery death.
 Just in time, a farmer arrived to save him, and in gratitude the Archbishop had the little church built and dedicated to St Thomas a Becket.
 The church is approached by a grass causeway built-in 1913.
 Beforehand the parishioners had to row across in a boat to reach the church for a service.